shkim99stat/shkim99stat/README.md

 ### Hi there 👋

-I'm interested in Spatiotemporal data and extreme value data modeling.
+I'm interested in Spatio-temporal data and Extreme value data modeling.
 My areas of interest include Bayesian inference, Anomaly detection, and Mixture model.

 <!--